RaphaelHebert/RaphaelHebert/README.md

-### Hi there, I'm Raphael, I like environmental sciences, biology, and of course coding...
+### Hi there, I'm Raphael, I like environmental sciences, biology :microscope: :microbe: :dna:, and of course coding...

 Some of my projects:

-  :snake: -Python:
+  :snake: Python:
     -[NSDPY](https://github.com/RaphaelHebert/nsdpy) an open source project.
 NSDPY is a package available on PyPI